z3by/vuepress-tools/packages/plugins/vuepress-plugin-web-monetization.md

 ---
 ```

+## Privacy-friendly tracking for VuePress?

+If you value privacy, you might like this [VuePress plugin for Umami](https://github.com/spekulatius/vuepress-plugin-umami).

 ## License

-This package is release under the MIT license by [Peter Thaleikis](https://peterthaleikis.com).
+This package is released under the MIT license by [Peter Thaleikis](https://peterthaleikis.com).